That is true. It is also the least interesting way to understand him.

 Modern fans meet bowling mostly as cable inventory, streaming content, or nostalgia.
 Asher came through when the tour still depended on personality, repetition, and the sense that a national road life could create recognizable stars.
 He turned pro in the 1960s, kept winning through the 1970s, and remained attached to the game's official memory long after his peak competition years ended.

 Asher's official record shows deep runs in match play, heavy event volume, and strong title years in the early and middle 1970s.
-That is the profile of a real tour player, not a one-hot-week specialist.
+That is the profile of a full tour player, not a one-hot-week specialist.

 Hall of fame status fits the career because the career had range